rbuskens/spinnaker.github.io/hello-spinnaker/README.md

 ###Create Jenkins Jobs

-We will now setup our 4 jenkins jobs for spinnaker to use.
+We will now setup our 3 jenkins jobs for spinnaker to use.

 1. Polling Job

 The first is a simple job that polls our git repo for changes.
 Spinnaker has no knowledge of our repo location, so it needs a way to trigger a pipeline automatically when code is pushed.
 (A pipeline is a set of actions that handle the application delivery) Spinnaker will poll our polling job and kick off a pipeline when it detects a fresh run.

-* Ensure the Jenkins git plugin is enabled and create a new Freesyle Project named "Hello Poll".
+* Ensure the Jenkins git plugin is enabled and create a new freesyle Project named "Hello Poll".
 * Add your app fork git address.
 * Under build triggers check "Poll SCM" and enter `* * * * *` for Jenkins to poll once a minute.
 You can now save the job.